Here are Profiles from some of our Member Artists and Friends...

 Günther Schormair

-In his retirement Günther dedicates his life to Christian Art.
-He designs churches with detailed interiors.
-Besides painting, Günther creates sculptures for parks to spread out the heavenly beauty.
-He is a member of the “International Academy for Sacred Art” and CRAA in the United States.
+In his retirement Günther dedicated his life to Christian Art.
+He designed churches with detailed interiors.
+Besides painting, Günther created sculptures for parks to spread out the heavenly beauty.
+He was a member of the “International Academy for Sacred Art” and CRAA in the United States.

-In his retirement Günther dedicates his life to Christian Art.
-He designs churches with detailed interiors.
-Besides painting, Günther creates sculptures for parks to spread out the heavenly beauty.
-He is a member of the “International Academy for Sacred Art” and CRAA in the United States.
+In his retirement Günther dedicated his life to Christian Art.
+He designed churches with detailed interiors.
+Besides painting, Günther created sculptures for parks to spread out the heavenly beauty.
+He was a member of the “International Academy for Sacred Art” and CRAA in the United States.

 Tony Silvestri -- www.charlesanthonysilvestri.com